Car Sensors: Classification and Application

 I Development History

-In the 1960s, there were only oil pressure sensors, oil quantity sensors, and water temperature sensors in cars, which were connected to instruments or indicator lights.
+In the 1960s, automobiles featured only basic sensors including oil pressure sensors, fuel quantity sensors, and water temperature sensors, which were connected to simple instruments or indicator lights.

-After entering the 1970s, in order to control emissions, catalytic converters, electronic ignition, and fuel injection devices are required to maintain a certain air-fuel ratio.
-Therefore, some sensors were added to help control the car's power system.
-And in the 1980s, anti-lock braking systems and airbags improved vehicle safety.
+After entering the 1970s, to control emissions and meet environmental regulations, catalytic converters, electronic ignition systems, and fuel injection devices were introduced, requiring precise air-fuel ratio maintenance.
+This necessitated additional sensors to help control the car's powertrain system.
+The 1980s saw significant safety improvements with the introduction of anti-lock braking systems (ABS) and airbags.

-(1) Measuring the temperature and pressure of various fluids (such as intake air temperature, airway pressure, cooling water temperature, and fuel injection pressure, etc.),
+(1) Measuring temperature and pressure of various fluids (intake air temperature, manifold pressure, coolant temperature, fuel injection pressure, etc.)

-(3) Measuring engine load, knocking, fire cutoff, and oxygen content in the exhaust gas.
+(3) Measuring engine load, knock detection, misfire detection, and oxygen content in exhaust gases

-(5) Measuring wheel speed, road surface height difference, and tire pressure in anti-lock braking systems and suspension control devices.
+(5) Measuring wheel speed, road surface variations, and tire pressure in anti-lock braking systems and suspension control devices

-Airbags for protecting front passengers require more impact sensors and acceleration sensors.
-As researchers use anti-collision sensors (ranging radar or other ranging sensors) to determine and control the lateral acceleration of the car, the instantaneous speed of each wheel, and the required torque, the braking system becomes a part of the vehicle stability control system.
+Airbags for protecting passengers require multiple impact sensors and acceleration sensors.
+Modern anti-collision systems use radar, lidar, or camera-based sensors to determine and control lateral acceleration, instantaneous speed of each wheel, and required torque, making the braking system an integral part of vehicle stability control systems.

 II Classification and Application

-Sensors for engine control systems are the core of the entire car sensors, which includes the auto temperature sensor, pressure sensor, position and speed sensor, flow sensor, gas sensor, and knock sensor.
-These car sensors could provide precise control of engine working conditions for the electronic control unit (ECU) to improve the dynamic property, reduce fuel consumption and exhaust emissions and perform fault detection.
+Sensors for engine control systems form the core of automotive sensor networks, including temperature sensors, pressure sensors, position and speed sensors, flow sensors, gas sensors, and knock sensors.
+These automotive sensors provide precise control of engine operating conditions for the Electronic Control Unit (ECU) to optimize dynamic performance, reduce fuel consumption and exhaust emissions, and perform comprehensive fault detection.

 1. Temperature Sensors

-The car temperature sensor is mainly used to detect the engine temperature, intake gas temperature, cooling water temperature, fuel temperature, and catalytic temperature.
-There are three main types of vehicle temperature sensors, wire-wound resistor type, thermistor type, and thermocouple resistor type.
-The three types of sensors have their own characteristics, and their applications are slightly different.
+Automotive temperature sensors are primarily used to detect engine temperature, intake air temperature, coolant temperature, fuel temperature, and catalytic converter temperature.
+There are three main types of vehicle temperature sensors: wire-wound resistor type, thermistor type, and thermocouple type.
+Each type has distinct characteristics and specific applications.

-(1) Wirewound resistor temperature sensors have high accuracy, but poor response characteristics.
+(1) Wire-wound resistor temperature sensors offer high accuracy but have poor response characteristics.

-(2) Thermistor temperature sensors have high sensitivity, good response characteristics, but have poor linearity and adapt to low temperatures;
+(2) Thermistor temperature sensors provide high sensitivity and good response characteristics but have poor linearity and are better adapted to lower temperatures.

 2. Pressure Sensors

-(1) The capacitive pressure sensor is mainly used to detect negative pressure, hydraulic pressure, air pressure, measuring from 20-100kPa, with high input energy, good dynamic response characteristics, and good environmental adaptability.
+(1) Capacitive pressure sensors are primarily used to detect vacuum, hydraulic pressure, and air pressure, measuring ranges from 20-100kPa, with high input energy, excellent dynamic response characteristics, and good environmental adaptability.

-(2) The piezoresistive pressure sensor is greatly affected by temperature, so a separate temperature compensation circuit is often needed, but it’s suitable for mass production.
+(2) Piezoresistive pressure sensors are significantly affected by temperature, often requiring separate temperature compensation circuits, but are suitable for mass production.

-(4) SAW pressure sensor has small size, lightweight, low power consumption and high reliability, high sensitivity, and high resolution, which is used to detect the pressure of the suction valve of the car and can work stably at high temperatures.
+(4) SAW pressure sensors feature small size, lightweight construction, low power consumption, high reliability, sensitivity, and resolution, used to detect intake manifold pressure and capable of stable operation at high temperatures.

 3. Flow Sensors

-The flow sensor is mainly used for the measurement of engine airflow and fuel flow.
-The measurement of airflow is used by the engine control system to determine the burning conditions, control the air-fuel ratio, start-up, ignition, etc. There are four types of airflow sensors: rotary vane type (blade type), Karman vortex type, hot wire type, and hot-film type.
+Flow sensors are primarily used for measuring engine airflow and fuel flow.
+Airflow measurement is used by engine control systems to determine combustion conditions, control air-fuel ratios, startup procedures, ignition timing, etc. There are four types of airflow sensors: rotary vane type, Karman vortex type, hot wire type, and hot-film type.

-(1) Rotary vane (vane) airflow sensor has a simple structure and low measurement accuracy.
-The measured flow needs temperature compensation.
+(1) Rotary vane airflow sensors have simple structures and lower measurement accuracy.
+The measured flow requires temperature compensation.

-(2) Karman vortex airflow sensor has no moving parts, which is sensitive and requires high accuracy and temperature compensation.
+(2) Karman vortex airflow sensors have no moving parts, are sensitive, and require high accuracy with temperature compensation.

-(3) Hot-wire airflow sensor has high measurement accuracy, no temperature compensation is required, but it is easily affected by gas pulsation and easy to break.
+(3) Hot-wire airflow sensors have high measurement accuracy with no temperature compensation required, but are easily affected by gas pulsation and prone to breakage.

-(4) Hot-film airflow sensor has the same measuring principle as the hot-wire airflow sensor, but the volume is small and is suitable for mass production at a low cost.
+(4) Hot-film airflow sensors use the same measuring principle as hot-wire sensors but are smaller in volume and suitable for mass production at lower cost.

-(5) The fuel flow sensor is used to detect the fuel flow, which mainly divided into the water-wheel type and a circulating ball type.
-Its technical indicators are:
+(5) Fuel flow sensors are used to detect fuel flow, mainly divided into turbine wheel type and circulating ball type.

 Accuracy: 1%